rswalm/robins-good-README-generator/README.md

 ## The generated README includes the following sections:

-What is the project title?
+* What is the project title?
-Write a brief description of your project:
+* Write a brief description of your project:
-Describe the installation process if any:
+* Describe the installation process if any:
-What is this project usage for?
+* What is this project usage for?
-Chose the appropriate license for this project
+* Chose the appropriate license for this project
-Who are the contributors of this projects?
+* Who are the contributors of this projects?
-Is there a test included?
+* Is there a test included?
-What do I do if I have an issue?
+* What do I do if I have an issue?
-Please enter your email
+* Please enter your email.